curieshicy/JRgui/README.md

 to invoke the GUI interface.

 ### Last resort (not recommended)

 For Windows users (7, 8 and 10, 64-bit), the standalone executable files are also available in the release page (https://github.com/curieshicy/JRgui/releases).
 The users only need to download the exe file for their operation system.
 Simply double-click it to invoke the GUI.
-These executables were created by using Pyinstaller Development version.
+These executables were created by using Pyinstaller Development version (http://www.pyinstaller.org/downloads.html).
 All these files worked well on my computers, however, this does not mean it works on your specific Windows platform.
 You may give it a try if you wish to.

 ### Questions and suggestions